ericstrs/p2p/report.md

 }
 ```

 The `handleMessages` function takes in a connection and password as input.
-Waits ands read an encrypted message from the connection.
+Waits and reads an encrypted message from the connection.
 The ciphertext and the password are then passed to the `Decrypt` function which returns the plaintext.

+The `handleMessages` function waits until the connection receives an incoming ciphertext.
+Using the ciphertext and the password, a call is made to the `Decrypt` function to get the respective plaintext.

 The `peer.Server` function handles the server role:

 ```
-func Server(port string) {
+func Server(host, port string) {
   // Listen for connection
-  addr := "localhost:" + port
+  addr := host + ":" + port
   listener, err := net.Listen("tcp", addr)
   if err != nil {
     log.Printf("Error: Could not listen on %s: %v\n", addr, err)